umasubra/ExcelJsDocumentation/resources/referenceCollection.md

 # Reference Collection
-Reference collection allows add-ins to add and remove temporary references on range.
+Represents a collection of temporary references to ranges, used and managed by Office add-ins.

 ## Properties
 None.